Coder-yt/filelinkbot/README.md

     Now Go To Chrome Search UptimeRobot and open UptimeRobot, click on new and paste in there link https://filelinkbot1.onrender.com keep 5 min check time
 ----
+**Now Upgraded to V3.0**
 ----
   **Bot Commands**

-  /start - start the bot, direct send the file bot will give you the ink
+  /start - start the bot, direct send the file to bot, bot will give you the link
-           [**Only Owner Can Send The File**]
+           [**Only Owner + Admin Can Send The Files**]

-  /stats - check users [Owner Only]
+  /stats - check users abd refresh stats [Owner Only]

   /broadcast - broadcast to the users [Owner Only]

+  /addmin - Add admin with user id [ex: /addadmin 1234566] [Owner Only]

+  /removeadmin - Remove Admin with user id [ex: /removeadmin 1234566] [Owner Only]

 ----